dkmullen/directory-project/README.md

 To install, clone the repository, install the dependencies with npm, install and run [Mongo](https://www.mongodb.com/download-center?jmp=nav#community) locally and open `localhost:3000` in the browser and it should work.
 There is a little data (`some-data.json`) that conforms to the schema to get you started.

 TODO (as of December 23, 2017)
-- Protect /add and /update views from users who have/haven't filled out membership data
 - Get Address Line 2 to show up on detail view
 - Handle phone and text buttons
 - Enable photo uploading